 The Compensation Committee is the plan administrator for the Omnibus Incentive Plan.
 In prior years, the Compensation Committee granted annual stock option awards to executive officers, with the exercise price of the grant being the closing price of the Company's common stock on The Nasdaq Global Market on the trading day immediately preceding the date of grant.
 This practice was consistent, and no grants were coordinated with the public release of non-public material information.
-Beginning in 2012, the Committee granted shares of restricted stock in order to provide a mix of outstanding executive equity awards that would reward long-term stability and growth in stock value.
+In 2012, the Committee granted shares of restricted stock in order to provide a mix of outstanding executive equity awards that would reward long-term stability and growth in stock value.
+No shares of restricted stock were granted in 2013.

-The equity awards made in 2010, 2011, and 2012 are reflected in the Summary Compensation Table below.
+The equity awards made in 2013 are reflected in the Summary Compensation Table below.
 Generally, grants of stock options are earned on the basis of level of responsibility, continued service to the Company and performance.
 The stock options generally vest over four years, with one-fourth vesting on each of the first four anniversary dates of the grant, contingent upon the executive officer's continued employment with the Company, with vesting subject to acceleration in limited circumstances.
-Stock options granted under the Stock Incentive Plan have a maximum life of ten years and an exercise price equal to the closing price of the Company's common stock on The Nasdaq Global Market on the trading day immediately preceding the date of grant.
+Stock options granted under the Omnibus Incentive Plan have a maximum life of ten years and an exercise price equal to the closing price of the Company's common stock on The Nasdaq Global Market on the trading day immediately preceding the date of grant.